Xilinx/Xilinx_Kria_KV260_Workshop/ffplay_windows.md

 # How to install ffplay on Windows

-To download the files for ffplay go to the following link: [FFmpeg](https://ffmpeg.org/download.html#build-windows)
+To download the files for ffplay, go to the following link: [FFmpeg](https://ffmpeg.org/download.html#build-windows)

 <img src="/images/ffmpeg_install.JPG">